Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel 2024 Excel 2024 for Mac Excel 2021 Excel 2021 for Mac Excel 2019 Excel 2016

 Using SUM with non-contiguous ranges.
 Cell C8's formula is =SUM(C2:C3,C5:C6).
 You could also use Named Ranges, so the formula would be =SUM(Week1,Week2).

-The AutoSum Wizard will generally only work for contiguous ranges, so if you have blank rows or columns in your sum range, Excel is going to stop at the first gap.
+The AutoSum Wizard work simply for contiguous ranges.
+If there is a blank row or column within your sum range, Excel selection will stop at the first gap.
 In that case you’d need to SUM by selection, where you add the individual ranges one by one.
 In this example if you had data in cell B4, Excel would generate =SUM(C2:C6) since it would recognize a contiguous range.

 You can quickly select multiple, non-contiguous ranges with Ctrl+Left Click.
 First, enter “=SUM(“, then select your different ranges and Excel will automatically add the comma separator between ranges for you.
 Press enter when you’re done.